-No one could have predicted the global swell of emotion inspired by the fire in the cathedral in Paris.
+No one could have predicted the global swell of emotion inspired by the fire in the Paris cathedral, a year ago today.
 The French are generally so divided and there are few regular churchgoers.
 And yet they suddenly found themselves united in collective mourning.
 Condolences flooded in from all over the world as if every French person had lost a loved one, and considerable sums of money were donated to rebuild the cathedral.

 Just as this emotional outpouring was not predictable, the combined immediacy and timelessness also made it difficult to explain.
 The instant aspect that inspired such a universal sentiment was the chilling, fascinating spectacle of one of the oldest examples of Western art going up in smoke.
 Notre-Dame belongs to the intangible heritage shared by humanity.
 Everyone has seen the cathedral in real life or in photographs.
 Everyone has visited it or is hoping to one day.
 On a personal note, I attended a midnight mass with my wife the night before our first child was born.
 This building is far more than a collection of stones; it is also built with faith, history, literature, and music.
 Few monuments across the world — St. Peter’s Basilica in Rome and the temples of Angkor are perhaps some of the only exceptions — are as infused with centuries of history and passion.